Quand

 Rue des Saints-Pêres, or was it Rue Saint-Benoit?
 The joint

-was always packed to the brim with students and travelers, but
+was always packed to the brim with students and travelers from

-it seemed that there were always a few unoccupied seats; you and
+abroad as well, but it seemed that there were always a few unoccupied

-your friends were always invited to join one of the small groups
+seats; you and your friends were always invited to join one of

-sitting elbow to elbow at the little round tables.
+the small groups sitting elbow to elbow at the small round tables.

 Zizi

-Jeanmaire danced with Roland Petit's Ballet her famous and
+danced with Roland Petit's Ballet her famous and amusing "Mon

-amusing "Mon truc en plumes" in the Théatre
+truc en plumes" in the Théatre du Trocadéro,

-du Trocadéro, housed in le Palais de Chaillot.
-In the same
+housed in le Palais de Chaillot.
+In the same complex was "la

-Place du Trocadéro where we viewed the great films of the
+Trocadéro.
+There we viewed the great films of the great

-Ivan le terrible with the compelling music score written
+Ivan le terrible with the compelling music score composed

 by Sergei Prokofiev.

-Paris had many large and smaller cinemas, about 256 at the time,
+had many large and smaller cinemas, about 256 at the time.
+They

-advertised in Pariscope, the weekly program of what was
+were advertised in Pariscope, the weekly program that listed

-happening in Paris.
-Especially the one on Avenue MacMahon, la
+everything that was happening in Paris.
+Especially the cinéma

-Opéra which featured the cartoons of Tom & Jerry,
+that featured the cartoons of Tom & Jerry, Bugs Bunny, Brother

 My